hemmecke/nbMerge/README.txt

 - make sure you have some version of python installed (check with 'which python')
-- place a copy of nbMerge in the source folder of your Mathematica (R) git working copy
+- place a copy of nbMerge somewhere
-- cd into the project directory
-- run ./install.sh
+- to install notebook-normalization for a project, run ./install.sh [path-to-repo] [path-to-nbMerge]

 DESCRIPTION